 We’ve all heard it before: Package theft is getting more common by the day.
 And as more packages are sent, more are getting stolen.
-Cruising stoops, mailboxes, and back doors seem to be a porch pirate’s specialty, and nabbed purchases are especially common around the holidays every year.
+Cruising stoops, mailboxes, and front doors seem to be a package thieves specialty, and nabbed purchases are especially common around the holidays every year.

 There’s not a lot that brands can do to fully stop package loss.
 Once a package leaves the warehouse, the post-purchase journey may feel like it’s fully out of a brand’s control.
 Short of hand-delivering every package yourself, it could seem like the best bet to a secure delivery is simply a hope and a prayer.

-While there are measures to help thwart this surge in porch piracy—doorside lock boxes, public delivery lockers, moats full of gators—adoption means having a bunch of spare cash, space, time, or transportation.
+While there are measures to help thwart this surge in porch piracy—doorside lock boxes, video doorbells, public delivery lockers, smart home security systems, moats full of gators—adoption means having a bunch of spare cash, space, time, or transportation.
 All commodities that aren’t as accessible as our own doorstep.

 Don’t lose hope, though.
 Now is not the time to let thieves win, and resolving this leading problem in online shopping should be just another facet in the evolution of ecommerce.
 Explore some ways to minimize your store’s package theft rate and the effect it has on your bottom line.
 With simple steps like knowing which packages and goods are at the highest risk, and how to turn around the customer experience when packages do get stolen, porch pirates simply won’t thrive.

-The unprecedented number of packages sent during the pandemic has definitely exacerbated the porch pirate problem—ecommerce spending was up over 30% quarter-over-quarter during Q2 of 2020 at the pandemic’s start, more than anyone could have predicted.
+The unprecedented number of packages sent during the pandemic definitely exacerbated the porch pirate problem—Americans’ ecommerce spending was up over 30% quarter-over-quarter during Q2 of 2020 at the pandemic’s start, more than anyone could have predicted.

-As the pandemic stretches on, 43% of consumers claim they’ve had a package taken by a porch pirate.
+As the pandemic stretched on, 43% of consumers claimed they had a package taken by a porch pirate.
 This number has risen from previous years; only 36% of consumers had a package stolen in 2019.
 Package theft will even lead to about half of consumers avoiding the purchase of expensive goods online.

 However, not all packages are created equal.
 Some are more at risk of theft than others.
 Your packaging plays a part.
 For example, flashy packaging, like placing loads of logos on the box, can lead to higher theft rates.
 Brands should save the branding experience for the inside of the box to avoid stoop cruisers looking for hot and trending brands.